MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-single-page-apps-angular-prepare-app.md

 ## Add authentication code to the application

-To handle user authentication and session management using MSAL in Angular, you need to update `src/app/app.component.ts`.
+To handle user authentication and session management using [MSAL Angular](/javascript/api/%40azure/msal-angular/), you'll need to update `src/app/app.component.ts`.

 1. Open `src/app/app.component.ts` file and replace the contents with the following code: